JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/Tyler/How To Instantly Have Everything You Want With No Effort And Super Fun Within 2 Seconds (All Free!).md

 - empathy - impulse control - thinking outside yourself - finding a win- win - Having boundaries - having shared vision- checking in - transparency - getting past ego - realizing their value  ....

+- They've created many many win/win inputs into their livess that are giving more than its taking .
+You catch that ?Its giving more than its taking .

+-  You've got to be looking att business relationships friendships work situations and so on .....
+Giving an honest brutal audit of what that is giving and taking ...

 # "How to Have a Clickbait Title and Still Deliver Good Value"

+- They've created many many win/win inputs into their livess that are giving more than its taking .
+You catch that ?Its giving more than its taking .